 US Interests Section

-There is a building along the Malecon, in Vedado, that is known as the US Interests Section.
+There is a building along the Malecon, in Vedado, that was known as the US Interests Section.

 Though diplomatic relations with Cuba were broken in 1961 by President Eisenhower, they were normalized under the Carter administration in 1977.